Drive profit and impact with clean energy tax credits.

 As a buyer, when can I realize the benefit of my tax credit purchase?

-According to the proposed regulations, buyers are allowed to realize their benefit as soon as they “intend” to purchase a tax credit by reducing their estimated quarterly tax payments - in other words, potentially before they even pay for the credit.
+Buyers are allowed to realize their benefit as soon as they “intend” to purchase a tax credit by reducing their estimated quarterly tax payments - in other words, potentially before they even pay for the credit.

 If buyers reduce their tax payments before a purchase has been closed, and the tax credit is not in fact earned or purchased (or not earned or purchased in the anticipated tax year), they will need to adjust these payments pursuant to Sections 6664 and 6665 of the Code.
 In the event a buyer wants to reduce estimated tax payments prior to even entering into a purchase agreement, they should consult with their tax advisors as to how to properly document their intent to purchase.